Skip to content

 This system enforces exit discipline most retail investors can’t replicate on their own.
 That’s why the closed trade losers averaged -7.91% rather than -40%.

-How the Power Gauge Stock Screener and Technical Indicators Work
+How Does the Stock Screener and Rating System Work?

 The Power Gauge screener is a computerized stock analysis system that evaluates 5,000+ stock and ETF tickers using 20 different factors across four categories and delivers a single stock rating: “Bullish,” “Neutral,” or “Bearish.”
 When a stock is rated “Bullish,” that’s a potential buy signal.
 When it’s rated “Bearish,” that’s a warning to consider selling or avoiding.
 Type in any ticker and within seconds you get a full breakdown.